Scripture Reference: Acts 3:1-4:22

 Activities:

-- Children can draw the scenes of the story on a chalkboard, whiteboard or paper.
-Or you could print this worksheet and they can fill it in with their own drawings Peter and John Help a Man Who Could Not Walk Drawing Paper.
+• Children can draw the story’s scenes on a chalkboard, whiteboard or paper.
+Or you could print this worksheet, and they can fill it in with their drawings.
+Peter and John Help a Man Who Could Not Walk Drawing Paper.

-- Have the children perform a variety of tasks but ask them to try to do it without their full abilities.
-For example have them write their names using a pencil in their mouths.
-Talk about what a challenge this is for people who do not have the ability to use their arms.
+• Have the children perform various tasks, but ask them to try to do it without their full abilities.
+For example, have them write their names using a pencil in their mouths.
+Talk about what a challenge this is for people who cannot use their arms.

 Crafts:

-- After talking about the man jumping and leaping and praising God guide the children in painting a picture…..with their toes!
-Be sure and spread a plastic cloth on the floor and provide plenty of clean-up cloths.
-Children should write “Praise God” on the centre of the paper before they begin.
-If you are teaching outdoors, children could use their toes to draw in sand.
+• After talking about the man jumping, leaping, and praising God, guide the children in painting a picture…..with their toes!
+Be sure to use washable paint and protect your clothes.
+You might spread a cloth or paper on the floor and provide plenty of clean-up cloths.
+Children should write “Praise God” in the centre of the paper before they begin.

 Other Online Resources: